◊◊◊◊

 In a salad bowl, mix together the vegetables and pinto beans.
 Add the salsa and stir gently to blend.

 You can warm the beans if you’d like.
-You can also add a little chopped, cooked chicken.
+You can also add a few black olives.

 *Note: You can mix some ranch dressing with the salsa (2 tablespoons ranch dressing and 2 tablespoons of salsa) and use all of it on the salad.